artificyan/ml-intro-course/README.md

 By the end of the course, you should be able to:

 1. Apply fundamental machine learning models and methodology to solve real-world problems.
-1. Write idiomatic Python code to model data.
+1. Write idiomatic Python code to model data, both from scratch and with scikit-learn package.
+1. Define common machine learning terms.
 1. Explain common regression, classification and clustering algorithms.
+1. Recognize when to and _when not to_ apply machine learning algorithms.
-1. Build an end-to-end machine learning model.
+1. Build an end-to-end machine learning model to an answer meaningful a Data Science question.

 ----
 Course Schedule